 Introduction and present physical education programs in Sri Lanka: Physical education in the general education and higher education systems; Physical education at present in the United Kingdom, Portugal, Netherlands and in the Germany; Physical education at present in the USA and in Canada; Physical education at present in China, India and Japan; Physical education at present in Australia and in New Zealand; Physical education at present in Brazil, and in Cuba; Physical education at present in South Africa and in Kenya; Comparison of physical education systems in deferent countries mentioned above with Sri Lankan system.
+Field trips:

-Field trips: the first one to study general physical education curriculum in the National Institute of Education (NIE) at Maharagama where the existing curriculum designing is being carried out, the second field trip to Ministry of Higher Education/ University Grant Commission to study physical education in higher education in Sri Lanka.
+the first one to study general physical education curriculum in the National Institute of Education (NIE) at Maharagama where the existing curriculum designing is being carried out, the second field trip to Ministry of Higher Education/ University Grant Commission to study physical education in higher educational institution in Sri Lanka.

-PED 22207 Practicum - Level II Т Р F Learning theories; Teaching methods/ strategies; Preparation and usage of teaching/ learning resources: Teaching models in PE: technical model and 5E approach to lesson planning, game resources; Teaching models in PE: technical model and 5E approach to lesson planning, game sense, sport education etc.; Other contemporary approach to curriculum designing in PE: key learning areas; Fundamental motor skills, outcome base education; Vocational education, Bicultural awareness etc.; Practical teaching sessions at school settings (Two days block within the mid semester and three days block before the end semester).
+PED 22207 | Practicum - Level II

+Learning theories; Teaching methods/ strategies; Preparation and usage of teaching/ learning resources; Teaching models in PE: technical model and 5E approach to lesson planning, game sense, sport education etc.; Other contemporary approach to curriculum designing in PE: key learning areas; Fundamental motor skills, outcome base education; Vocational education, Bicultural awareness etc.; Practical teaching sessions at school settings (Two days block within the mid semester and three days block before the end semester).